ImageEvent

 Enlarge photo 44

 From the start, Cheddar seemed relatively comfortable and didn't try to run or hide from from fear.
-But he definitely avoided being touched whenever he was able.
+But he avoided being touched whenever he was able.

 Enlarge photo 55